gircore/gir.core/README.md

 * `clean`:  Cleans `samples` and `build` output including generated source code files.
 * `samples`: Builds the sample applications with `Debug` or `Release` configuration.
 Depends on `build`.

-If not target is specified the `build` target is executed.
+If no target is specified the `build` target is executed.

 ### Examples